-We've come a long way from the those early launch days, when Legend of Zelda: Breath of the Wild was the only must-have game on the Nintendo Switch – though it still is one of the best Switch games we can recommend, and should be played before the incoming sequel, Breath of the Wild 2.
+We've come a long way from the those early launch days, when Legend of Zelda: Breath of the Wild was the only must-have game on the Nintendo Switch – though it still is one of the best Switch games we can recommend, and should be played before the upcoming sequel, Breath of the Wild 2.

 There's now plenty of other Switch games to choose from, whether you're into fighting games, racing games, adventure games, puzzle games, or anything else you can think of.
 The ability of the Switch to handle both AAA blockbuster titles and charming indie hits makes it a truly flexible console that can be tailored to each player – while new Switch Lite consoles and Joy-Con designs are opening up the number of ways you can play.